marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/perror.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: PERROR, system, error handling

 .. _perror:

-.. index:: PERROR

-.. index:: system, error handling

 PERROR --- Print system error message
 *************************************